Police Misconduct

 Arrest Without Probable Cause

 An officer needs more than a hunch to arrest you.
 Probable cause means the officer had specific, articulable facts suggesting you committed or were committing a crime.
-In the Second Circuit — which covers New York federal courts — when an arrest is made without a warrant, the burden falls on the government to prove probable cause existed.
-That’s a meaningful procedural advantage for plaintiffs.
+When an arrest is made without a warrant, the burden typically falls on the government to prove probable cause existed — a meaningful procedural advantage for plaintiffs in civil rights litigation.

 Excessive Force

 Force is only lawful when it’s objectively reasonable given the circumstances.
 Officers cannot use force that goes beyond what the situation actually requires — whether that’s a takedown during a minor stop, use of a chokehold, or drawing a weapon when no threat exists.
-New York’s 2020 Eric Garner Anti-Chokehold Act made chokeholds that cause serious injury a Class C felony.
+New York’s Eric Garner Anti-Chokehold Act made chokeholds that cause serious injury a Class C felony in that state — one of the toughest use-of-force statutes in the country.
 For a full breakdown of what excessive force looks like legally — and what victims can recover — see our dedicated page.

 Racial Profiling

 Targeting individuals for stops, searches, or arrests based on race, ethnicity, or national origin violates the Fourteenth Amendment’s equal protection guarantee.
 Floyd v.
 City of New York — the landmark stop-and-frisk case — established that the NYPD had engaged in a pattern and practice of unconstitutional stops driven by race and national origin bias.
-Many of these stops resulted in wrongful arrests that are separately actionable.
-A federal monitor continues to oversee NYPD compliance today.
+Many of those stops resulted in wrongful arrests that are separately actionable.
+A federal monitor continues to oversee NYPD compliance today, and the case remains one of the most significant Monell rulings in recent decades.

 Retaliation for Protected Activity